SupriyaUpadhyaya/antikraft-eshop/README.md

-# our-eshop-codebase
+# antiKraft-eshop-codebase
-A virtual shop for all your needs
+A virtual shop to buy and sell antiques and art